List of Magic Words for Kids to Learn & Their Importance

 Words have a lot of power in establishing goodwill and ourselves as well-meaning individuals in any social setting.
 If you have ever observed the most popular or the most liked or the most charismatic people in your lives, they are quite excellent in their use of language and words.
 The magic words such as Thank You, Please, May I, Excuse me can put an instant smile on anyone’s face.
 These words build a positive perception of you in the mid of the other person.

 When children use these words they are liked by everyone and are invited to engage in social activities.
-It increases their socialization and builds their interpersonal skills which are absolutely essential for their growth and development into healthy respected adults.
-The golden words also elicit a positive response from the other person which would result in a better conversation or interaction over-all.
+It increases their socialisation and builds their interpersonal skills which are absolutely essential for their growth and development into healthy respected adults.
+The golden words for kids also elicit a positive response from the other person which would result in a better conversation or interaction over-all.

 Here are the five essential magic words for kids to learn: